“The human animal differs from the lesser primates

 - Organ Meats: liver, kidneys, heart, sweetbreads, etc.

--Higher in nutrition than any other cut of meat, eat these once a week on the AIP.
+-Higher in nutrition than any other cut of meat, eat these at least once a week on the AIP (several times is even better).
+If you need recipes, check out this roundup.

 - Avoid: deli, cured and pre-cooked meats.
 They usually contain nightshade spices and sugar, as well as other additives.
-The exceptions are this list of AIP-Friendly offerings from US Wellness, Whole Foods Naked Meats (because they are unspiced), Boar’s Head All-Natural Roast Beef, and Dietz & Watson All Natural Roast Beef (avoid their other meats, because they contain paprika, which is a nightshade and/or other additives restricted on the AIP.).
+The exceptions are US Wellness (choose from the AIP-Friendly menu on their home page), and Whole Foods Naked Meats (because they are unspiced).

 - Vegetables to Enjoy: acorn squash, artichoke, arugula, asparagus, beets, bok choy, broccoli, brussel sprouts, butternut squash, cabbage, carrots, cauliflower, celery, chard, collards, cucumber, fennel, garlic, greens, jicama, kabocha squash, kale, kohlrabi, leeks, lettuce, mushrooms, okra, onions, parsnips, plantain, pumpkin, radish, rhubarb, scallions, seaweed, spinach, summer squash, sweet potato, turnip, and winter squash.